-Over its five-year existence, the newspaper employed 150 people in the composing room, printing department and counting room.
+Over its five-year existence, the newspaper employed 150 people in the composing, printing, and counting rooms.
 Along with publishing the newspaper, they also did many other print jobs, including the City Directory.
 Ten Gordon presses ran day and night for months on end.
-In 1872, the newspaper was forced out of business because of political reasons.
+In 1872, the newspaper was forced out of business for political reasons.

 Did You Know?